 Telehealth in Austria is, in principle, permitted.

 The applicable professional rules requiring doctors to exercise their profession "personally and directly" could imply a general prohibition of distance or remote treatments without definite prohibition.
-Whenever medical science requires physical contact (e.g. physical assessment) between a doctor the patient, any treatment without such contact is a violation of the principle of directness.
+Whenever medical science requires physical contact (e.g. physical assessment) between a doctor and the patient, any treatment without such contact is a violation of the principle of directness.
 Consequently, without clear legal guidance any introduction of telehealth measures / devices requires careful assessment under the principle of directness and personal exercise in that specific context.

 Yes, the use of telehealth is permitted in Bahrain.